ericaxin/DSGN377/README.md

 # DSGN377

+In order to run this project follow these steps:

+1. open this folder in your terminal
+2. run ./start to initialize a simple python webserver
-Open the index.html to view the webpage in your browser
+3. open http://localhost:8000/ in your browser